 Thromboelastography can also be used if readily available to guide transfusion of clotting products.

-- High concentration oxygen delivered via a non-rebreather mask with reservoir bag
+- High concentration oxygen via non-rebreather mask with reservoir bag

 - Bloods (see investigations)

-- Transfuse patients with massive bleeding according to local major haemorrhage protocols
+- Transfuse according to local protocols and consider activating major haemorrhage protocols early

 Variceal bleeds are uncommon, even in patients with a known alcohol related liver disease.
 Mortality is high and up to 30% of patients with known varices are likely to re-bleed [VREEBURG].